MelvinQM/IOT-Personal/docs/uxd/concept_design.md

 #### 2.3.5 Banner
 <div style="display: flex; align-items: center;">
   <div style="flex: 1;">
     To add some final bit of creativity to the console I added these banners.
-The banners is printed on its own and slides into the console.
+The banners are printed on its own and slides into the console.
 This also allows for modularity with the banners to hotswap if needed for example if a new game is able to created one day.
   </div>
   <div style="flex: 1; text-align: right;">
     <img src="/../assets/images/consolemodel-6.png" alt="" width="50%">